 \subsection{Effect of generalized penalty functions in circular coordinates}

-As we see in the simulation example above, the generalized penalty function we proposed in (\ref{eq:cohomologous opt - L1}) produces more constant edges in a small region of the space than the classical $L_2$ based penalty.
-Through the example application on the ring (Section \ref{subsec:Example-1:-Ring}) we show the different behavior of $L_2$ and generalized penalty and how the distribution of constant edges evolves as the inner radius increases (i.e. from a sparse narrow ring to a disc).
-In the double ring example (Section \ref{subsec:Example-2:-Double}) we repeatead a similar experiment considering multiple 1-cocycles, and reveal how circular coordinates from different 1-cocycles can indicate different features in the manifold.
-The last example, using the Dupin cyclides as the underlying manifold (Section \ref{subsec:Example-3:-Dupin}), allowed us to address a conjecture by \cite{robinson2019} speculating changes in circular coordinates for stratified manifolds.
+As we have seen in the simulation examples above, the generalized penalty function we proposed in (\ref{eq:cohomologous opt - L1}) produces more constant edges in a small region of the space than the classical $L_2$ based penalty.
+Through the example application on the ring (Section \ref{subsec:Example-1:-Ring}) we show the different behavior of $L_2$ and the generalized penalty and how the distribution of constant edges evolves as the inner radius increases (i.e. from a sparse narrow ring to a disc).
+In the double ring example (Section \ref{subsec:Example-2:-Double}) we repeated a similar experiment considering multiple 1-cocycles, and reveal how circular coordinates from different 1-cocycles can indicate different features in the manifold.
+The last example, using the Dupin cyclide as the underlying manifold (Section \ref{subsec:Example-3:-Dupin}), allowed us to address a conjecture by \cite{robinson2019} speculating changes in circular coordinates for stratified manifolds.
 Indeed, we found a concentration of constant edges around the pinched point.

-In short, we have shown how generalized penalty function will help us identify topological features.
-The circular coordinates with generalized penalty functions would \begin{enumerate} \item enforce more roughness in terms of jumps in circular coordinate function values as a solution to (\ref{eq:cohomologous opt - L1}), thus generating more constant edges on the region of the dataset with no topological variation. \item for dataset without jumps, the circular coordinates with generalized penalty function produce non-concentrating constant edges, similar to the $L_2$ penalty (Fig. \ref{fig:Example-1:B}). \end{enumerate}
+In short, we have shown how the generalized penalty function will help us identify topological features.
+The circular coordinates with generalized penalty function would \begin{enumerate} \item Enforce more roughness in terms of jumps in circular coordinate function values as a solution to (\ref{eq:cohomologous opt - L1}), thus generating more constant edges on the region of the dataset with no topological variation. \item For dataset without jumps, the circular coordinates with generalized penalty function produce non-concentrating constant edges, similar to the $L_2$ penalty (Fig. \ref{fig:Example-1:B}). \end{enumerate}

-In this section, we avoided discussing the distributions of constant edges for our simulations above, since these seem to be related to the sampling scheme used to produce the samples.
+In this section, we avoid discussing the distributions of constant edges in our simulations above, since these seem to be related to the sampling scheme used to produce the samples.
 In Appendix \ref{subsec:Volume-uniform-sampling-scheme}, we repeat the simulations with a volume uniform sampling scheme to look further into the effect of the sampling scheme on the resulting concentration of constant edges.